radeshmm/ganesha/README.txt

    Support for Growable Clusters - live clusters can be grown easily, have no inherent limit in size and require no additional work or data splitting when new nodes are added.

    Optional In-Memory-Only Data - useful for demanding tasks such as news feeds.
-Unlike normally handled data, no disk usage of any kind is used for the in-memory based data.
+Unlike normally handled data, no disk usage of any kind is used for in-memory based data.
 In-memory-only data, like normal data, is self-healing and persistent as long as all servers holding a piece of data are not simultaneously down.

    Long Integer IDs for Data - long integer ids are used for simplicity and efficiency, while at the same time providing built in timestamps and server-load statistics using a novel id-generation technique.